bdeluna16/kickstarter-analysis/README.md

   - On average, successful campaigns asked for $5,049 while failed campaigns asked for $10,554.00
   - On average, successful campaigns had $5,602 pledged to them while failed campaigns had $559.00 pledged to to them
   - Failed kickstarter campaigns have a much higher fundraising goal than successful kickstarter campaigns
-  - The mean & median pledged amounts of failed campaigns are much lower than the mean & median pledged amounts for successful campaigns.
+  - The mean & median pledged amounts of failed campaigns are much lower than the mean & median pledged amounts of successful campaigns.
 This is an indication that failed campaigns are unsuccessful for reasons other than requesting high goal amounts
   ![image](https://user-images.githubusercontent.com/67936161/87257872-a0f59480-c453-11ea-8309-8eca2e3cf26a.png)
+ ---
+ ## Conclusion
+ If Louise were to create a kickstart campaign for her play we recommend the following based on the analyses above:
+ * Based on the data of outcomes vs. launch date, Louise has the highest probability of a successful campaign if she launches it in either May or June.
+She should avoid launching one in November or December.
+Those months had the lowest amounts of successful campaings launched during those times.